Another story from the Deep State soft coup plotters: Kushner, Flynn and the 'back channel' to Russia

 Needless to say these are precisely the questions that the media in the US are not going to ask.

-In any of these cases the story again shows how the leaking of classified information has once again been used illegally to damage the reputation of a US citizen – in this case the President’s son-in-law Jared Kushner – by insinuating that he has done something illegal and sinister, when in fact he has not.
+In any of these cases the story again shows how the leaking of classified information has once again been used illegally to damage the reputation of a US citizen – in this case the President’s son-in-law Jared Kushner – by insinuating that he has done something illegal and wrong, when in fact he has not.

 I will finish with one general observation about the Russiagate affair.